wp-plugins/si-contact-form/readme.txt

-- If you get this error and cannot access your WP site: the manual fix is to edit line 1461 of si-contact-form.php and change `$option_defaults = $si_contact_form->si_contact_migrate($option_defaults);` to `$option_defaults = $this->si_contact_migrate($option_defaults);` See this [forum post](http://wordpress.org/support/topic/309925)
+- If you get this error and cannot access your WP site: the manual fix is to edit line 1461 of si-contact-form.php and change `$option_defaults = $si_contact_form->si_contact_migrate($option_defaults);` to `$option_defaults = $this->si_contact_migrate($option_defaults);` Or you can delete the `si-contact-form.php` file from the `plugins/si-contact-form/` directory then install this new version.
+See this [forum post](http://wordpress.org/support/topic/309925)

 = 1.6 =